hadley/adv-r/Rcpp.md

 * You must declare the type of output the function returns.
 This function returns an `int` (a scalar integer).
 The classes for the most common types of R vectors are: `NumericVector`, `IntegerVector`, `CharacterVector` and `LogicalVector`.

 * Scalars and vectors are different.
-The scalar equivalents of numeric, integer, character and logical vectors are: `double`, `int`, `std::string` and `bool`.
+The scalar equivalents of numeric, integer, character and logical vectors are: `double`, `int`, `String` and `bool`.

 * You must use an explicit `return` statement to return a value from the function.